hueybud/Citrus-Launcher/README.md

 ![settings bar](https://user-images.githubusercontent.com/7491600/178569095-8d723480-1ea7-490c-b66a-5af1ad1e27ff.PNG)

 The page is composed of three **required** fields.
 The path to the Super Mario Strikers ISO you played your desired replay on, the path to your Citrus Dolphin.exe (it needs to be the actual executable file, not just the folder), and the folder that contains your replays.
-The replay folder field is defaulted to C:\Users\\*Your Username*\Documents\Citrus Replays.
+The replay folder field is defaulted to C:\Users\\*Your Username*\Documents\Dolphin Emulator\Citrus Replays.

 ![settings page](https://user-images.githubusercontent.com/7491600/178570440-5ec2b013-b073-4a6a-8e4e-5044da26cc5f.png)